google.com, pub-2618881342894023, DIRECT, f08c47fec0942fa0 " Acne Uncovered. Causes, Evidence Based Solutions & Common Myths Debunked

 You notice scarring or pigmentation

-Professionals can prescribe retinoids, antibiotics, hormonal therapies, or combination approaches tailored to your skin.
+Professionals can prescribe these retinoids, antibiotics, hormonal therapies, or combination especially for your skin.

 Frequently Asked Question